ArthurD1/fastapidemo/README.md

 ## Requirements

-To run the Jagaad Stats API, you need the following:
+To run the Stats API, you need the following:

 - Docker and Docker Compose

 ## Technologies Used

-The Jagaad Stats API is built using the following technologies:
+The Stats API is built using the following technologies:

 - Python: The programming language used to develop the API.
 - FastAPI: A modern, fast (high-performance), web framework for building APIs with Python.